Molecular orbital diagram: Basics

 In MO theory molecular orbitals form by the overlap of atomic orbitals.
 Because σ bonds feature greater overlap than π bonds, σ bonding and σ* antibonding orbitals feature greater energy splitting (separation) than π and π* orbitals.
 The atomic orbital energy correlates with electronegativity as more electronegative atoms hold their electrons more tightly, lowering their energies.
 Sharing of molecular orbitals between atoms is more important when the atomic orbitals have comparable energy; when the energies differ greatly the orbitals tend to be localized on one atom and the mode of bonding becomes ionic.
 A second condition for overlapping atomic orbitals is that they have the same symmetry.

 Two atomic orbitals can overlap in two ways depending on their phase relationship (or relative signs for real orbitals).
 The phase (or sign) of an orbital is a direct consequence of the wave-like properties of electrons.
-In graphical representations of orbitals, orbital sign is depicted either by a plus or minus sign (which has no relationship to electric charge) or by shading one lobe.
+In graphical representations of orbitals, orbital phase is depicted either by a plus or minus sign (which has no relationship to electric charge) or by shading one lobe.
 The sign of the phase itself does not have physical meaning except when mixing orbitals to form molecular orbitals.

 Two same-sign orbitals have a constructive overlap forming a molecular orbital with the bulk of the electron density located between the two nuclei.
 This MO is called the bonding orbital and its energy is lower than that of the original atomic orbitals.
 A bond involving molecular orbitals which are symmetric with respect to any rotation around the bond axis is called a sigma bond (σ-bond).
 If the phase cycles once while rotating round the axis, the bond is a pi bond (π-bond).
 Symmetry labels are further defined by whether the orbital maintains its original character after an inversion about its center; if it does, it is defined gerade, g.
 If the orbital does not maintain its original character, it is ungerade, u.